Toshi's Table

 The name Toshi's Table comes from my middle name, Toshiko-named after my late-Japanese Grandmother.
 Originally my intention for this blog was to create Japanese recipes; however I soon realized I don't know enough about Japanese cooking for that to be my main focus.
 In late 2019 my partner Kyle switched to a vegan diet (due to a bet with me) and after that I began cooking mostly vegan/vegetarian recipes.
 This blog soon evolved to reflect my lifestyle.

-I would say I’m about 90% vegetarian.
-While we no longer stick to a strict vegan or vegetarian diet, I find that I feel the best when I eat more plant-forward meals.
-I enjoy cooking plant focused meals and ultimately I've realized it makes me feel my best.
-So most of the time I eat plant based, however I will occasionally eat fish, chicken or turkey on special occasions.
+In short, no I'm not vegetarian or vegan.
+I enjoy cooking veggie focused meals and ultimately I've realized it makes me feel my best.
+So most of the time I eat plant based dishes, however I do occasionally eat fish, chicken or turkey.

 What are your favorite road-trip snacks?